IuliiaKonovalova/e-commerce/README.md

     + [birme.net](https://www.birme.net/): was used to crop and center unsplash images.
     + [Sitemap Generator](https://www.xml-sitemaps.com/) was used to create the sitemap.xml file.
     + [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to create the privacy policy.
+    + [Django-extensions](https://django-extensions.readthedocs.io/en/latest/) was used to create a Entity-Relationship Diagram.

 ---